10 tips to managing your money in a recession

 1. Have the Right Mindset.

-It can be crippling to be constantly worrying about health, finances, and the future all at the same time.
-In our panic, we might make panic-based decisions that will do more harm than good.
+It can be worrying, especially if you have not been an adult, or run a business during a recession.
+In panic, we might make panic-based decisions that will do more harm than good.
 When we're scared, we're bound to make irrational choices.
 So if you're in a state of fear and worry, don't make any money moves, yet.

 These questions should lead you to adopt a mindset that is appropriate for your current situation.
 Take an objective look at your case, and decide to take responsibility.
-The sooner you acknowledge that you're the only one who can do something about your finances, the sooner you can take on wise decisions.
+The sooner you acknowledge that you're the only one who can do something about your finances, the sooner you can make wise decisions.

 2. Keep your cash.

 A recession is a state of uncertainty.
 Unless you have intensely studied the risks and potentials of investments you want to make, it is best to sit on your cash.

 3. If you still haven't, build an emergency fund.